Travels from Minnesota, USA

 Combining entertainment, information and motivation, Seth’s presentations are essential viewing for anyone who desires to keep their company practices and employee relations dynamic, profitable and developing.

-Relationship Revolution: Building Better Connections in the Digital Age
+Relationship Revolution: Building better connections in the digital age

 In today’s super-wired, highly digital society, humans still crave social interaction and relationships.
 In business, creating strong relationships is the key to achieving success, both individually and as an organization.

 What’s the secret for cultivating successful relationships, particularly in business?
 As more and more of lives play out virtually, connections can sometimes feel less than fulfilling.
-From Facebook to LinkedIn, Twitter to Foursquare, it’s important to remember just how powerful it can be to reach beyond the fiber optics and make that physical connection.
+From Facebook to LinkedIn, Twitter to Instagram, it’s important to remember just how powerful it can be to reach beyond the fiber optics and make that physical connection.

-In The Relationship Revolution Seth will explore 5 key insights that will equip you for building better, stronger, more authentic relationships in the new world of work.
+By balancing the time and energy we spend in both the physical and virtual space we can create deeper and more meaningful connections.
+Seth will explore 5 key insights that will equip you for building better, stronger, more authentic relationships in the new world of work.

 SPEAKING.COM: What do you want people to learn / take away from your presentations?